rsonquery/rsonpy/README.md

 ## How It Works

+Rsonpy exposes two functions, loads and load, which both return Python iterators over results of a Rsonpath query:

+- loads(s, query) operates on a JSON string already in memory.
+It returns a list of (start, end) slices pointing into the string, so the memory footprint is minimal regardless of the input size.

+- load(input_file, query) operates on a JSON file using memory-mapped I/O (mmap).
+While this avoids copying the full file initially, the entire result set is loaded into main memory as a list of Python objects, which can be problematic if the query matches many elements or the file is very large.

-`rsonpath` returns slices `(start, end)` corresponding to matching segments of the JSON input string.\
-The wrapper simply decodes each slice using `json.loads()` (or a custom loader if provided).
+Internally, rsonpath returns slices (start, end) corresponding to matching segments of the JSON input.
+The wrapper decodes each slice using json.loads() (or a custom loader if provided).

+With loads, parsing is fast and predictable since the input string is already in memory.

+With load, performance depends on the system’s mmap efficiency, but memory usage grows with the size of the result set.

-This approach avoids reparsing the entire document multiple times and provides excellent performance on large or deeply nested JSON structures.
+This approach avoids reparsing the entire document multiple times while delivering high performance on large or deeply nested JSON structures, as long as the result set can fit in RAM.

+Adaptation to expose the iterator is possible but would require more work.